ClickHouse/ClickHouse/docs/en/operations/query-result-cache.md

 - In transactionally inconsistent caches, slight inaccuracies in query results are accepted under the assumption that all cache entries are assigned a validity period after which they expire (e.g. 1 minute) and that the underlying data changes only little during this period.
   This approach is overall more suitable for OLAP databases.
-As an example where transactionally inconsistent caching is sufficient, consider an hourly sales report in a reporting tool (represented by a SELECT query) which is simultaneously accessed by multiple users.
-  Sales data changes typically slowly enough that the database only needs to compute .
+As an example where transactionally inconsistent caching is sufficient, consider an hourly sales report in a reporting tool which is simultaneously accessed by multiple users.
+Sales data changes typically slowly enough that the database only needs to compute the first report (represented by a SELECT query).
 Further queries can be served directly from the query result cache.
 In this example, a reasonable validity period could be 30 min.

 Transactionally inconsistent caching is traditionally provided by client tools or proxy packages interacting with the database.
 As a result,